Adventures in Babysitting (2016 film): Plot

-Jenny Parker and Lola Perez are teenagers with opposite personalities but the same passion for photography.
-The two meet when they are finalists for a prestigious photography internship and accidentally switch phones at their interview.
-Helen Anderson calls Jenny's phone, begging for a last-minute babysitter because of a relative who couldn't make it.
-Lola is about to explain the mistake, but decides to take the job when she gets served with a parking ticket from Officer James.
-Jenny's crush Zac Chase calls to invite Jenny to a Psychic Rockets concert but Lola quickly and, coincidentally, dismisses him in order to flirt with Officer James.
-Zac mistakenly believes that Jenny is not interested in him so he decides to take another girl to the concert instead.
+Jenny Parker and Lola Perez are teenagers with opposite personalities, but a passion for photography.
+The two meet when they are finalists for a photography internship and accidentally switch phones at their interview.
+Helen Anderson calls Jenny's phone, begging for a last-minute babysitter.
+Lola takes the job when she gets served with a parking ticket from Officer James.
+Jenny's crush Zac Chase calls to invite Jenny to a concert but Lola dismisses him to flirt with Officer James.
+Zac mistakenly believes that Jenny is not interested in him, so he takes another girl to the concert instead.

 Jenny and Lola arrive at the Coopers' and the Andersons' for their respective babysitting jobs.
 Lola and Jenny realize they switched phones, and Jenny travels to Lola to switch back.
-By that time, Bobby has made a mess by cooking and Trey has snuck out to a Psychic Rockets concert despite being grounded.

-Jenny, Lola, and the children journey in the Anderson's SUV to a sketchy pawn shop in the city in order to track Trey down.
+By that time, Trey Anderson has snuck out to a concert.
+Jenny, Lola, and the children journey to a sketchy pawn shop in the city to track Trey down.
 However, they find that he has already left with his friends.
-In the shop, Bobby accidentally lets loose a rare Sapphire Ferret and Lola takes a picture of the commotion for her photography resume.
-Since poaching and trafficking the animal is illegal, the pawn shop owners Tiny and Scalper chase the seven out of the store, trying to delete the photo from Lola's camera.
-The group makes it to the car only to find that it is being towed.
-The truck owner tells them that they need $100 to pay off the fine and have until midnight.
-The group is forced to take a bus to their next destination, Trey's favorite pizza parlor, Mario's.
-They find Trey and, now all together, try to figure out how to pay off the tow truck fees.
-Bobby spots Tiny and Scalper following them and a chase ensues into a clothing factory.
-The seven once again escape them and once they are safe, Lola suggests re-selling the ticket at the concert.
+In the shop, Bobby accidentally lets loose a rare ferret and Lola takes a picture of the commotion for her photography résumé.
+Since trafficking the animal is illegal, the pawn shop owners Tiny and Scalper chase the six out of the store, trying to delete the photo from Lola's camera.
+The group finds that their car is being towed, and learns they have until midnight to pay off the $100 fine.
+The group finds Trey, and Lola suggests re-selling the ticket at the concert to pay the fine.